networknt/light-doc/content/en/concern/metrics.md

 ![api metrics](/images/api_metrics.png)

-This is request count for API swagger_petstore.
+This is a request count for API swagger_petstore.

-The first column is timestamp and value column is the value for this time series.
+The first column is the timestamp and the value column is the value for this time series.
 Other columns are tags and they are endpoint, hostname/container id, ipAddress and version.

 ## Customization